Vagus Nerve Stimulation helps increase vagal tone leading to healthier, happier life… The Natural Way.

 Sine wave Diaphragmatic Breathing dilates bronchioles (tiny pathways leading to alveoli where exchange of gases takes place).
 Normally Vagus nerve causes constriction of the bronchioles, so by expanding it during diaphragmatic breathing, you actually trigger vagus nerve to bring bronchioles back to normal size.

 Also, Sine wave Diaphragmatic Breathing increases sensitivity of baroreceptors- receptors present in the neurons of heart and neck, which upon activation lowers blood pressure by stimulating vagus nerve.
 The more sensitive they are, the more promptly they will reduce blood pressure.
+Diaphragmatic Sine Wave Breathing is the most natural, easiest and the safest mode of vagus nerve stimulation.

 2. Singing can help in stimulating Vagus Nerve